 The final component of good statistical modeling is model selection and multimodel inference (Burnham and Anderson 2002).
 Often, differing model structures can be compared directly using information criteria.
 Under a likelihood framework, in order to compare different model structures, the most likely set of parameters of each must be found.
 However, the act of comparing models based on their most likely parameter estimates does not inform us about the parameter uncertainty.
 A model with a ∆AICc of 0.1 better than the next best model does not mean the parameters were uncertain and a ∆AICc of 20 does not mean the best fitting model had well-estimated parameters.
 In these cases, it remains important to accurately measure parameter uncertainty.
 However, this parameter uncertainty is compounded by the uncertainty in selecting a “best” model or “best set” of models (Burnham and Anderson 2002).
-Future work within Dentist will extend the algorithms presented here to allow for estimation of parameter uncertainty while accounting for model selection uncertainty.
+Future work within dentist will extend the algorithms presented here to allow for estimation of parameter uncertainty while accounting for model selection uncertainty.

 4 | Conclusion

 Comparative biologists have limited power from their samples to draw inferences about macroevolutionary patterns.
 We cannot directly observe macroevolution and we must instead draw inferences from our observational data.
 Furthermore, we must always be sensitive to the limits of our models.
 Unidentifiability is one example of the limitations to our modeling, but as we expand the scope of study to less closely related groups, the plausibility of simple linear and homogeneous models is going to be called severely into question.
 Adding more realism may mean introducing additional complexity to model structure and increasing the number of parameters.
 As models become more complex, they are potentially in danger of having more uncertain parameter estimates and possibly being outright unidentifiable.
 Thus, it is important to find general ways to propagate uncertainty through our analyses and inform our inferences.
-Here we have shown that Dentist can augment the existing tool kit by providing reliable estimates of confidence intervals when they are finite in addition to assisting in the detection of model unidentifiability through plotting.
+Here we have shown that dentist can augment the existing tool kit by providing reliable estimates of confidence intervals when they are finite in addition to assisting in the detection of model unidentifiability through plotting.

 Acknowledgements

-We thank Jeremy Beaulieu for this thoughtful comments and feedback on earlier drafts of this work.
-Conversations with Tony Jhwueng led to much of the initial impetus behind the Dentist approach.
+We thank two anonymous reviews and the associate editor for their valuable feedback on an earlier version of this manuscript.
+We thank Jeremy Beaulieu for his thoughtful comments and feedback on earlier drafts of this work.
+Conversations with Tony Jhwueng led to much of the initial impetus behind the dentist approach.
 This work was funded by the National Science Foundation (grant DEB-1916539)

 Conflict of Interest